-The cells often become hard and sticky, which can increase the risk of blood clots.
-They also tend to die off early, and this causes a constant shortage of red blood cells.
+Sickle cells often become hard and sticky.
+This can increase the risk of blood clots.
+They also tend to die off early.
+This causes a constant shortage of RBCs.

 - paleness and shortness of breath